 STEP TWO – Set up Web Hosting

-For my hosting I use Dream Host, who I chose after researching my options and deciding they were the best for a cheap hosting provider for my .com address.
+For my hosting I use Blue Host, who I chose after researching my options and deciding they were the best for a cheap hosting provider for my .com address.

 The base service starts at just $7.95 per month, which I found to be the cheapest on the market for the level of service and support offered.
-I’ve been with Dream Host for the past 4 years and every time I have an issue I just shoot through a support request and have an answer within a few hours (no – this is not a sponsored post with DH – I just love their product enough to rave about them!)
+I’ve been with Blue Host for the past 4 years and every time I have an issue I just shoot through a support request and have an answer within a few hours.

 STEP THREE – Install WordPress & Choose a Theme